 To give you a flavour of what the machine is going to be, here you can find photos, designs, and videos of the Super-FRS components.
 Get your own impression of the forefront technology behind the superconducting fragment separator.

-The Conceptual Design Report (CDR) for lateral iron shiedling in target area was approved.
-The company Walzengießerei Coswig (Germany) will produce iron blocks for about 2,600 tons.
-The blocks of iron will surround the production target and the downstream magnets and components dumping the radiation outside the target area.
+With the successfull Factory Acceptance Test (FAT) of the first block of iron, the company Walzengießerei Coswig (Germany) is starting the series production.
+The foundry will produce iron blocks for about 2,600 tons.
+The iron blocks are the most relevant component of the lateral shielding in target area.
+They will surround the production target and the downstream magnets and components dumping the radiation outside the target area.

-The call for bids of the tender for the production of the shielding flask was closed.
-Seven company applied.
+The tender for the production of the shielding flask was closed.
+The company Bilfinger Noell GmbH (BNG), Würzburg, Germany, was awarded for the manufacturing of this big component.
 Purpose of the shielding flask is the transport of highly radioactive material between the target area and the so-called "hot cell".
 The flask is equipped by a carrying frame and a winch that pulls it through a shaft of a length of about 8m.
 The wall thickness of the flask is designed in a way that at surface the maximum dose rate is below 100 µSv/h.
 The total weight is about 25 t.

-The tender for the production of the lateral iron shiedling in target area was awarded to the company Walzengießerei Coswig (Germany).
+The Final Design Report for the production of lateral iron shielding in target area is accepted.
+The blocks of iron are going to be manufactured by the company Walzengießerei Coswig (Germany).
 The foundry will produce iron blocks for about 2,600 tons.
 The blocks of iron will surround the production target and the downstream magnets and components dumping the radiation outside the target area.